lippard661/faild.pl/README.md

 # faild.pl
 Script to monitor Internet connections and remote hosts for uptime and generate alerts when they go down.
+Also can make routing changes to facilitate failover.

 Also found at https://www.discord.org/lippard/software/